 I recently started using my Samsung Monitor through an HDMI connection rather than DVI.
 I have used Samsung Monitors for a few years now since selling my 30″ Apple Cinema Display before they were discontinued.
 Samsung Monitors are very high quality and a fraction of the price.
 My eye (even with glasses on) can’t tell much of a difference between an Apple Cinema Display and a Samsung.
 I only need my monitor to be a monitor.
-The extra features an Apple Cinema Display offer are nice, but I can live with out them.
+The extra features an Apple Cinema Display offer are nice, but I can live without them.
 However, in making this change to HDMI I encountered a few problems.

 My monitor is a 27″ Samsung S27A350H which offers an HDMI and VGA input.
 I was not about to connect my MBP through a VGA connection and loose valuable quality so I opted to connect through HDMI.
 To be honest, I didn’t bother trying the VGA connection to test differences in quality.

-On my desk I have my laptop on a Twelve South Bookarc stand and I keep it closed.
+On my desk, I have my laptop on a Twelve South Bookarc stand and I keep it closed.
 I use the external monitor as my only monitor.
 I have several HDMI cables ranging in quality.
 The HDMI Cables that I have been using for home audio and my computer are the MediaBridge cables that Amazon.com carries.
 They are quality cables at a cheap price.
 To connect the HDMI Cable to my MacBook Pro I am using the Moshi MiniDisplay Port to HDMI Adapter, which I also bought at Amazon.com.

-The problem is that when I connect the Moshi adapter to my Macbook Pro and attempt to wake my computer by tapping a key on my Apple Wireless Keyboard, nothing happens.
+The problem is that when I connect the Moshi adapter to my MacBook Pro and attempt to wake my computer by tapping a key on my Apple Wireless Keyboard, nothing happens.
 I checked that the Samsung monitor is turned on, the cables are connected, and that my MacBook Pro in hibernate mode.
 Everything was fine.
 If I opened my MacBook Pro with the HDMI connected, both monitors would come on and it would operate in dual display mode.
 However, once I closed my laptop, I could not get the monitor to come back on by itself.
 I also have a generic brand MiniDisplay Port to HDMI adapter which is horrible and makes the screen flicker.
 This is the only monitor that seems to have a problem with the cheaper adapter.
-As far as image quality goes, the Moshi adapter works perfect.
+As far as image quality goes, the Moshi adapter works perfectly.

 Changing Settings – Go into Menu on your monitor and switch the Auto Source to Auto, by default it comes set to Manual.
 You can get to this menu option by tapping menu twice to get it to come up, selecting Setup&Reset, then go down to Auto Source.

-The first time I did this it seemed to work right away, however the next day I came into work and plugged in I had the same problem.
+The first time I did this it seemed to work right away, however, the next day I came into work and plugged in I had the same problem.

-With this Samsung Monitor it seems that you have to tap each button twice to get it to do anything unless the option is already on the screen.
+With this Samsung Monitor, it seems that you have to tap each button twice to get it to do anything unless the option is already on the screen.
 The second thing I did was tap the Source button on the monitor twice.
 This switched sources from one to the next.
-I assumed that since the screen kept toggling back and forth between Analog and HDMI that it was doing this on it’s own.
+I assumed that since the screen kept toggling back and forth between Analog and HDMI that it was doing this on its own.
 It may have been but hitting the source button twice seems to have made it work once again.